FMT Clinical Trial

 To determine the efficacy of faecal microbiome transplantation for ME: RESTORE-ME

 Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a heterogeneous disease of unknown aetiology and pathogenesis.
-There is no therapeutic strategy available for patients with this diagnosis apart from psychological support and graded exercise therapy.
-Support for both is controversial.
+There is no effective therapeutic strategy currently available for patients with this disease.

 How Does This Align With IiME Objectives/What is the Justification for Project

 The aim of Invest in ME Research is to bring forward a logical basis for treatment of ME based on ‘solid’ biomedical-based research and this project fulfills that brief.